pivotal-cf/pcf-release-notes/p1-v1.1/runtime_ki.html.md

 ---
-title: Pivotal CF Elastic Runtime 1.1.0.0 Known Issues
+title: PCF Elastic Runtime 1.1.0.0 Known Issues
 ---

 * It's possible for the auth token to expire right before a request to Loggregator, which means that users will be unable to see logs for their app.
 They will also see an "Error: Invalid authorization" message in Loggregator.
 Log in again to fix the issue.